holy-himalaya-eco-trek-logo

 A voyage to Mera Peak and across the Hinku Valley is an amazing journey, rich in various feelings of adventure and calmness.
 While moving in the landscape, you'll go deep into the world of natural wonders, from green forests of rhododendrons up to wide-open alpine meadows seen as far as your eyes can grasp.
 The trek offers breathtaking scenery together with the opportunity to experience the culture of the Sherpa settlements found dotting the valleys.

-Exhausting but it is worth looking at unbelievable views.
+Exhausting, but it is worth looking at unbelievable views.
 In case it is visible, one can simply behold a breathtaking view from some of the highest peaks in the world: the mighty Mt.
 Everest, Lhotse, and Makalu, amongst others.
 Each step to the top had said it all about an indomitable spirit for exploration, eventually driving him to new heights.

 A walk over this mountain is a great invitation, which over and above the thrill contains a very rare and supreme chance for adventure, afforded by Mera and the Hinku Valley trek, far away from the hustle and bustle of modern civilization deep into the tranquility of Himalayan wilderness.
 On the trail, relief comes in the form of teahouses from time to time, and locals also give insight into the traditional culture of the people inhabiting this area and stop by ancient monasteries.